"Food Network" star Melissa d'Arabian credits a healthy diet and regular workouts for her age-defying good looks.

 The svelte blonde beauty also exercises daily, and varies her workouts, doing Tabata high-intensity interval training, P90X, Zumba dance workouts, and running.
 Melissa said one of her tricks is to put exercise clothes on first thing in the morning, as a reminder to get her workout done early.

-Whatever she's doing is clearly working, since the pin-thin d'Arabian looks fantastic and radiates tons of positive energy (if you ever meet or speak with her in person, you'll see she's as warm and down-to-earth as she appears on TV).
+Whatever she's doing is clearly working, since d'Arabian looks fantastic and radiates tons of positive energy (if you ever meet or speak with her in person, you'll see she's as warm and down-to-earth as she appears on TV).

 Despite her incredible success, fame and fortune, d'Arabian relates to all women and moms, especially during these tough economic times.
 Melissa, who has shown it's possible to feed a family of four for under $10, has partnered with Coupons for Change to help you save money on your favorite products.